Preparing Your Child for the SwimSafer Test (2026): Tips from Coaches

 In Singapore, the SwimSafer Programme is the national water safety syllabus taught in schools and swim schools.
 It equips every child with essential water survival and swimming skills.

-From 2025, the testing format has changed.
+But here's what's new: From 2025 onwards, SwimSafer assessments format has changed.
 SwimSafer assessments now follow the Centralised Assessment Model (CAMS), meaning parents and students must adapt to new booking procedures, schedules, and reporting requirements.

 Understanding the CAMS SwimSafer Assessment